Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Results

-The accuracies of the humans and LLMs across question categories from the LEK dataset are shown in Table\,\,\ref{tab:categories_main}.
-The ranking of the total scores for the models is generally in line with previous scores on other benchmarks \cite{PapersCodeMMLU}.
-The highest scoring model in each category was either GPT-4 or PaLM 2 and the lowest scoring was either Llama~2 7B or one of the Vicuna models.
+The accuracies of both the humans and LLMs across question categories from the LEK dataset are shown in Table~\ref{tab:categories_main}.
+The models all exceeded the 56\% passing threshold on the exam, with GPT-4o slightly surpassing the average performance of human test-takers.
+The highest scoring model in each category was GPT-4o.
+Across categories, most models had the weaker performance on the legal categories, medical jurisprudence and bioethics and law and the strongest performance on public health.

-For the top-performing models, GPT-4 and PaLM 2, we calculated correlations on question-level response accuracy between the models and the average score of all other models and the models with human scores.
-While GPT-4 has a moderate correlation of approximately 0.34 with the average of all other models, PaLM 2 has a slightly higher correlation of 0.39.
-GPT-4 and PaLM 2 also had 0.26 and 0.23 correlations with human scores, respectively.